davidag/data-engineering-zoomcamp/final_project/README.md

 ## Problem description

 One of my lifetime goals is helping people quit smoking.
-For that purpose, I created a non-profit forum and journaling website in 2001.
+For that purpose, I created a non-profit forum and blogging website in 2001.
 It's still online and can be browsed here (in Spanish): https://miluchacontraeltabaco.com It contains thousands of messages with tips, experiences and motivational words.

-Content is divided in two types: journal entries and forum posts.
+Content is divided in two types: blog entries and forum posts.
 Both types can have associated comments.
 We want to show analytics related to this content, e.g. word counts, common words, number of comments, forum category, date & time, etc.

 ## Dataset